kkerns20/rb_120/study_guide/inheritance.md

 ```

 From the code above, we can see that a `Person` object inherits behaviors in the `Animal` superclass, as well as all the methods described in the included modules `Walkable` and `Swimmable`.
 The `Cat` class, on the other hand, does not have the `Swimmable` module in its method lookup chain, so calling the `#swim` method on a `fluffy` throws a `NoMethodError`.
 Similarly, the `Fish` class does not have the `Walkable` module in its method lookup chain, so calling the `#walk` method on `nemo` results in a `NoMethodError` as well.

+## Super ##

+The `super` keyword allows us to call methods that are defined earlier in the [method lookup path](#method-lookup_path).
+When calsss from withing a method `super` will search the mtethod lookup path for a method of that name and invoke.